 It can be intimidating for beginners to start from scratch, I know because I once was too.
-So, here are some tips I use to make this vegan chocolate sheet cake.
+So, here are some tips for you!

-Use dark cocoa powder with no added sugar
+Use dark cacao powder with no added sugar

-There is plethora of cocoa powders out there in the supermarket these days, which might be confusing for some of you guys when choosing one for your chocolate sheet cake.
+There is a plethora of cocoa powders out there in the supermarket these days, which might be confusing for some of you guys when choosing one.

 Go for a nice, dark one with no added sugar as light cocoa powders have less flavour, and added sugar increases the sugar content which makes the taste of the final product different.